-North Atlantic and North Pacific Storm Trend Outlook (January 2026 - March 2026)
+North Pacific and North Atlantic Storm Trend Outlook (January 2026 - April 2026)

-The maritime industry faces shifting storm patterns across the North Pacific and North Atlantic through the first quarter of 2026, with intensified activity in the eastern Atlantic and persistent rough conditions in western Pacific waters.
+The maritime industry faces shifting storm patterns across the North Pacific and North Atlantic through the first four months of 2026, with intensified activity in the eastern Atlantic and persistent rough conditions in western Pacific waters.

 North Pacific Storm Outlook

-This quarter's forecast shows storm intensity remaining elevated longer than typical seasonal patterns, with severe weather persisting through March rather than tapering in late winter as historical data would suggest.
+This period's forecast shows storm intensity remaining elevated longer than typical seasonal patterns, with severe weather persisting through March rather than tapering in late winter as historical data would suggest.

 The mean significant wave height of the past five years (WNI analysis)